mParticle/react-native-mparticle/README.md

 ## Push Registration

 The method `MParticle.logPushRegistration()` accepts 2 parameters.
-For Android, provide both the instanceId and senderId.
+For Android, provide both the pushToken and senderId.
 For iOS, provide the push token in the first parameter, and simply pass `null` for the second parameter

 ### Android

 ```
-MParticle.logPushRegistration(instanceId, senderId);
+MParticle.logPushRegistration(pushToken, senderId);
 ```

 ### iOS